Adapting to iOS 26.4

 Limitations and notes

-The Quick Style Switcher, the simplified single-default-style view, and the iOS 26.4 swipe-back screen are rolling out gradually and may not be available to all users yet.
+• The Quick Style Switcher, the Style tab, and the simplified single-default-style view are rolling out gradually and may not be available to you yet.

 Still need help?